 What else do you want to do?

 There are lots of other opportunities, summer internships, scholarships, etc. for first-years of all majors!
-Check out the W&L Fellowships website to identify additional opportunities.
+Check out the W&L Fellowships database to identify additional opportunities.